agentrickard/domain/README.txt

 7.4 API

 The Domain Access module has an API for internal module hooks.
-Documentation is included in the download as API.php and can be viewed online at:
+Documentation is included in the download as domain.api.php and can be viewed online at:

   http://therickards.com/api